 Editor in Chief Susan Fleming Morgans has been Mt, Lebanon’s Public Information Officer since 1997.
 She has won many awards, including seven Golden Quills for journalistic excellence from the Press Club of Western PA and three national Savvy Awards from the City County Communication Managers Association (3CMA).
 A lifelong Mt.
 Lebanon resident, Susan inherited her editorial skills from her mother—or so her mother says!
-She and her husband, Hal, have four children, seven grandchildren, a golden retriever and a German shepherd dog.
+She and her husband, Hal, have four children, seven grandchildren and a German shepherd dog.

 Managing Editor Merle Jantz has been a professional writer since 1990.
 He has received several regional, state and national writing awards.
 He has worked for Gateway Publications and has done freelance work for a number of magazines and newspapers.
 His proudest moment was having a question published in Norman Chad’s Couch Slouch column.

 Senior Editor/Online Editor Laura Pace Lilley came to mtl in 2007 after nine years with the Pittsburgh Post-Gazette, seven years at CBS radio and two years with a Knight-Ridder newspaper.
 She has extensive experience covering local government, school districts and economic development.
 Laura lives in Mt Lebanon with her husband, Myles, son, Harrison, 16, and dogs Oliver and Emmy.

 Advertising Manager Diane Cyphers, joined mtl in 1999 after working for Marc USA.
 She has a B.A. degree in Journalism and Communications and has worked in marketing and advertising for corporate, retail and advertising agencies in the Pittsburgh area.